Privacy Notice - Pupils

 The postal address of the Academy Trust is

 Norwich Road, Dereham

 Norfolk, NR20 3AX

-If you want to contact us about your personal information you can contact our Data Protection Officer who is Mr Humphreys.
-You can speak to him in school or you can leave a letter at reception or send one by post.
-You can also email him using the email address firstname.lastname@example.org
+If you want to contact us about your personal information you can contact our Data Protection Officer who is The DPO Centre.
+You can also use the email address email@example.com

 The categories of pupil information that we process include: